wikimedia/operations-software-wmfbackups/README.md

-Collection of Python classes and scripts to operate with MariaDB servers.
+Collection of Python classes and scripts to create and manage wmf database and other backups.

 ## Dependencies